justcallmetk/Medical-Image-Classfication/README.md

-The convolutional neural network, also known as convert nets or CNN's, is commonly used to identify patterns, distinguished images, detect objects and recognize faces.
+The convolutional neural network, also known as convert nets or CNN's, is commonly used to identify patterns, distinguish images, detect objects and recognize faces.

 This current implementation of a CNN trains a tensorflow based CNN to detect abnormalities in chest x rays.
-This Machine Learning(ML) model in its final form will be able to process medical images (xrays, ctscans , ekg etc.), train, learn, identify various images from different reigions of the body and classify images; give a diagnosis.
+This ML model in its final form will be able to process medical images (xrays, ctscans , ekg etc.), train, learn, identify various images from different reigions of the body and classify images; give a diagnosis.